top of page

 Conference format

 To make the conference as inclusive, accessible, and sustainable as possible, the conference will take place in an online format.
-It will be structured around 90-minute sessions distributed throughout the week of December 9-13 scheduled at times convenient for the different time zones.
+It will be structured around 90-minute sessions distributed for 3 days from December 7 to 9 scheduled at times convenient for the different time zones.
 We hope this will allow colleagues to take part regardless of their geographical location, career stage, or whether their institution is able to provide them with a conference travel budget.
 We also hope this format will make the conference accessible to colleagues who are unable to travel for health or other reasons or who are refusing air- and other forms of unsustainable travel for reasons of climate justice.

 We will of course strive to maintain the diversity and inclusivity that is representative of our journal, particularly preserving spaces for doctoral students and early career scholars as well as participants from many geographies.